Last updated: March 1, 2021

 New York

-Recreational use is illegal, but medicinal use is permitted for certain listed conditions which, as the statute requires, must be accompanied by a complicating condition such as severe chronic pain, nausea or muscle spasms.
+Medicinal use is permitted as well for certain listed conditions.
+The statute requires a medicinal request must be accompanied by proof of a complicating condition such as severe chronic pain, nausea, or muscle spasms.
+Patients may have a 60-day supply at any time.

 New York drug testing »